Leveraging Resources and Supporting Sustainable Programs

 The CHRC supports grantees in their efforts to obtain additional, non-state funding to create sustainable health care programs.
-Promoting long-term financial sustainability of grant programs is a key priority of the Commission, and the grant funding provided by the CHRC has enabled grantees to leverage approximately $14.7 million in additional federal, private/non-profit resources, and other resources.
+Promoting long-term financial sustainability of grant programs is a key priority of the Commission, and the grant funding provided by the CHRC has enabled grantees to leverage $18.6 million in additional federal and private/non-profit resources.
 The Commission has served as an “incubator” for innovative programs and supports the efforts of grantees to continue programs once initial CHRC grant funding has been expended.
-Several recent CHRC grantees that have leveraged additional funding include Community Clinic, Inc., Way Station, Inc., and Catholic Charities - Esperanza Center’s Health Clinic.
-Successful leveraging can be seen of most of the CHRC grantees, below are a examples of grantees who have managed to successfully leverage funds and create sustainable health care programs.
+Below are some examples of grantees who have managed to successfully leverage funds and create sustainable health care programs.

 Access Carroll, Inc. – Carroll County

-Access Carroll, Inc., a free clinic operating in Westminster, MD, was awarded $100,000 in FY 2007 to provide primary and specialty health care services to low income, uninsured residents of Carroll County.
-Over the one-year grant period, Access Carroll cared for nearly 600 patients and provided 6,000 patient encounters and leveraged the CHRC’s initial $100,000 investment to raise an additional $659,000 in private and local funding support.
-Access Carroll continues to provide health care to underserved areas and at-risk populations in the community long after CHRC funding has been expended.
+Access Carroll, Inc., a free clinic operating in Westminster, MD provides health care to underserved areas and at-risk populations in the community.
+They have received three grants from the CHRC.
+In 2007, Access Carroll was awarded $100,000 to provide primary and specialty health care services to low income, uninsured residents of Carroll County.
+Over the one-year grant period, they leveraged the CHRC’s grant to raise an additional $659,000 in private and local funding support.
+In 2011, Access Carroll received a two-year, $300,000 grant from the CHRC to provide dental services to low-income residents of Carroll County.
+Grant funds were utilized to open a full-time dental clinic and they were able to leverage an additional $162,451 in capital support from the Weinberg Foundation

 Choptank Community Health System, Inc. - Talbot and Dorchester Counties